TechnologyAdvice/technologyadvice.github.io/_posts/2016-07-11-better-email-validation-with-obey-and-mailgun.markdown

 ### Expanding the Concept

 The above is a fairly straightforward example.
-However, Mailgun isn't your only option for email validation, and there are a myriad great validation APIs for other data types like phone numbers and addresses.
+However, Mailgun isn't your only option for email validation, and there are a myriad of great validation APIs for other data types like phone numbers and addresses.
 The code could easily be modified to perform all sorts of asynchronous validation.

 ### Get the Plugin